4 highlights from this year’s EphMRA conference in Switzerland

 1. Passing out Bazis Health t-shirts

-One of the first things Annadid when she got to Basel and the conference was to pass out t-shirts.
+One of the first things Anna did when she arrived in Basel for the conference was to pass out t-shirts.
 These weren’t just any t-shirts — they were Bazis Health shirts created by our designer Vlad specifically for the event.
 It was a lot of fun to present the first bath of these shirts to some of the EphMRA attendees (picture of the shirt below):

-2. An evening for healthcare research inside an historic church
+2. An evening for healthcare research inside a historic church

 3. Connections, connections, connections